 |The German experimental nuclear pile at Haigerloch|

 The New Discovery

-It always has been known that the Nazis had a major underground weapons production facility at B8 Bergkristall.
+It always has been known that the Germans had a major underground weapons production facility at B8 Bergkristall.
 It churned out the Messerschmitt Me 262 jet fighter plane, which was operational by late 1944 and proved better in various performance categories than any Allied fighter.
 It could not turn the tide of the war, but the Me 262 was cutting edge technology and a giant leap beyond what the Allies were fielding at the time (yes, the Allies did have some jets of their own such as the British Gloster Meteor, but no Allied jet saw any action beyond patrolling against V-1 buzz bombs).
 There was a lot going on just behind the surface of the placid alpine town named Sankt Georgen an der Gusen.

 |The Mauthausen concentration camp garage gate|

 B8 Bergkristall is near the Mauthausen-Gusen concentration camp.
 Mauthausen provided the slave labor that kept the Bergkristall factory humming along.
 There were a lot of slave laborers - up to 320,000 - and many were killed in various ways.
 The nearby town was the site of the Gusen 2 sub-camp which supplied the factory laborers.